 The right CRM gives you separate pipelines for each job and lets you switch between them without buying a new plan.
 Fluid CRM ships with unlimited pipelines on every plan.
 So does OnePageCRM.
 HubSpot makes you pay for it.

-“The CRM serves me, not the other way around.
-Before Fluid, I was tracking prospects, clients and podcast guests across Google Contacts, LinkedIn, spreadsheets and marketing platforms.
-I was constantly updating information instead of focusing on the client.
-Fluid ended the wasted effort.
-I don’t have to configure my business to match how the CRM works.
+“I don’t have to configure my business to match how the CRM works.
 I go faster and I can plan my client actions with clarity.”

-Doland White, Founder, DWC
+Doland White, Founder, Doland White Consulting

 That quote is the whole post in one line.
-The CRM should serve the consultant.
-Not the other way around.
+The CRM should serve the consultant, not the other way around.

-What Consultants Actually Need From A CRM
+What Consultants Actually Need From a CRM

 Before you pick a tool, figure out which type of tool you need.
 Most “CRMs for consultants” are actually three different categories pretending to be one.